Fraud Protection Tips

 Unless there is an extended fraud alert in place, make a reminder to renew the fraud alerts after 90 days.

 Consumers are entitled by law to a free credit report from each of the credit reporting bureaus once a year.

-- Go to annualcreditreport.com or call 877-322-8228 and follow instructions to access the free credit reports.
+- Go to annualcreditreport.com or call 877-322-8228 and follow the instructions to access the free credit report.

 The free credit report will show all lines of credit and other obligations, along with other public data.
 It will not show the FICO score; consumers may contact their financial institution or a credit card issuer to request the FICO score.
 It usually costs a fee to retrieve a FICO score.

 It is recommended consumers check their report three times a year by pulling the report for one bureau every four months.
 Items to watch for are “new” or “re-opened” accounts and other suspicious activity.

 Note: Consumers need to beware of other sites that try to sell a credit report or offer a “free” report if you agree to sign up for a subscription service – usually credit monitoring.
 Also, watch out for look-alike sites that are not real, like “freecreditreport”.